schemathesis/schemathesis/docs/stateful.rst

 It solves the problem when your application produces a high number of "404 Not Found" responses during testing due to randomness in the input data.

+**NOTE**.
+The number of received "404 Not Found" responses depends on the number of connections between different operations defined in the schema.
+The more connections you have, the deeper tests can reach.

 How to specify connections?
 ---------------------------